AnishHajare/authetication-system/README.md

 - Rate limiting uses in-memory storage, so it is not shared across multiple server instances
 - There is no background job for cleaning expired OTP records
-- Tests are currently focused on middleware behavior, not full integration flows
 - Gmail delivery depends on valid Google OAuth2 credentials and mailbox configuration

 ## License